 Before you leave, you should inform the Test Administrator and have a “Test Center Concern” form submitted.
 Leaving your exam may result in the AAMC voiding your score.

-If you are scoring below 500 (average) consistently before your exam, you should reconsider taking it in order to prepare more.
+If you are scoring below 500 (average) consistently before your exam, you should reconsider rescheduling it to prepare further.

 No, not necessarily.
 You can do well in medical school after a challenging MCAT experience.